 Response Number of individual contracted clinicians that participate in HIEs Decimal.
 Percent of individual contracted clinicians that participate in HIEs (Calculated as number of individual clinicians that participate in HIEs divided by total number of individual clinicians contracted with Applicant) Percent.
 Number of contracted hospitals that participate in HIEs Decimal.

-Percent of contracted hospitals that participate in HIEs (Calculated as number of hospitals that participate in HIEs divided by total number of hospitals contracted with Applicant) Percent.
-Describe Contractor's activities to promote HIE participation by hospitals and individual clinicians.
-100 words.
+Percent of contracted hospitals that participate in HIEs (Calculated as nathat participate in HIEs divided by total number of hospitals contracted values of the contracted values are contracted to the contracted values of the contracted values are contracted values. • Describe Contractor's activities to promote HIE participation by hospital clinicians. s and individual 100 words.